 IMF Programs, Chinese Lending, and the Political Economy of Leader Survival, with Bernhard Reinsberg and Patrick E. Shea, AidData Working Paper No. 118

-Does Central Bank Independence Increase Inequality?, with with Michaël Aklin and Mario Negre, World Bank Working Paper No. 9522.
+Does Central Bank Independence Increase Inequality?, with Michaël Aklin and Mario Negre, World Bank Working Paper No. 9522.

 The Side Effects of Central Bank Independence, with Michaël Aklin, American Journal of Political Science, Vol. 65(4), 971 – 987.
 [Replication Files and Data]